hanabi/hanabi.github.io/docs/level-14.md

   - Alice clues red to Donald, touching a red 3 as a *Play Clue*.
   - Bob blind-plays red 1.
   - Cathy blind-plays blue 1.
+  - At first, Donald thought that the red card in his hand was red 1 (as a *Play Clue*).
-  - Normally, Donald would know that his red card is exactly a red 3, as a *Double Half Bluff*.
+  - After Bob blind-played, Donald thought that the red card in his hand was red 2 (as a *Finesse*).
-  - However, Donald also knows that any 4 in the game can be used to perform a *Double Bluff*.
-  - Thus, Donald marks his red card as either a red 3 (if it was a *Double Half Bluff*) or a red 4 (if it was a *4 Double Bluff*).
+  - After Cathy blind-played, Donald knows that his card was not a valid *Finesse* target for the red 1, and so he must have the red 3 or red 4 (as a *Double Half Bluff* or as a *4 Double Bluff*).
+  - (Donald knows that it cannot be a red 5, or else Bob would have blind-played his *Second Finesse Position* due to *5 Color Ejection*.)

 <DoubleBluffLooksLikeHalf />